 - ‘Work With Me’ page

 If you’re in the process of starting your website, be sure to watch the replay below to make sure you’re starting off on the right foot.
-If you want to dive deeper into other things your website should have, click here for a mini training on that or join the waitlist for Launch Your Personal Brand!
+If you want to dive deeper into other things your website should have be sure to explore the website critique/reviews library.

 WEBSITE CRITIQUE: HOLISTIC HEALING CENTER